Al-Andalus, Al Qaeda, and the historic symbolism of September 11th

 Córdoba, today a small Spanish city of 330,000 inhabitants, is believed to have been the world’s most populous city in the 10th century.
 Under Islamic rule, Córdoba turned into a global centre of arts, science and technology, famed for its multi-cultural identity, with Christians, Muslims and Jews living, working and prospering together.
 It was a beacon of civilization, far more advanced than any other part of Europe at the time.

 Granada, home to the legendary Moorish citadel Alhambra, is today a major tourist attraction in Spain.
-This was one of the last outposts of Islam in Southern Europe, and its fall in 1492, marked not only the rise of Spain as a Catholic kingdom after 800 years of Islamic rule, but also the beginning of the end of the vibrant cultural pluralism and inherent tolerance of Al-Andalus.
+This was one of the last outposts of Islam in Southern Europe, and its fall in 1492, marked not only the rise of Spain as a Catholic kingdom after 800 years of Islamic rule, but also the beginning of the end of the vibrant cultural pluralism of Al-Andalus.

 Throughout the 16th century, the oppression against Muslims and Jews grew increasingly harsh under the new Catholic monarchy.
 It all culminated on September 11th 1609, when a royal decree was announced across Spain, ordering the expulsion of all Jews and Moriscos (former Muslims converted by force to Christianity, often suspected of candidly practicing their old religion).